 What is the Purpose of a SWMP?

-The idea is that when a project is planned there shall be detailed thought given to applying the waste heirarchy:
+The idea is that when a project is planned there shall be detailed thought given to applying the waste hierarchy:

 - Avoid waste - in building this could be achieved by carrying out a renovation rather than a complete demolition and rebuild.

-- Minimise waste - avoid creating the waste (such as crush and recycle concrete on site and use it as an aggregate in the concrete for the new buidling on the site).
-That way no waste is created, and the aim of minimising waste is met.
+- Minimize waste - avoid creating the waste (such as crush and recycle concrete on site and use it as an aggregate in the concrete for the new building on the site).
+That way no waste is created, and the aim of minimizing waste is met.